 New York has a large low-latency high-frequency trading ecosystem.
 Most of the ecosystem is centered in Equinix's NY2/NY4 Secaucus data centers, where market platforms, buy-side, sell-side, and market data providers all colocate near each other to edge out the fasted possible trade executions.

 There are over 100 data center providers in the NY metro.
 The best colo deployment options depend on location, connectivity, and deployment size requirements.
 National colo providers with NYC data centers are Equinix, Cyxtera, CoreSite, Atlantic Metro, Internap, vXchnge, Zayo, Cologix and Sungard.

-Although the NY market is large, it is also expensive.
+Wholesale data center space in New York is expensive.
 Many multi-megawatt wholesale data center deployments are placed in regions with less expensive electrical and real estate costs.
 That said, the New York metro has rich network connectivity and content can be served to a large population.
 Beyond Sabey and DataGryd, there are limited wholesale options in Manhattan.
-Top Wholesale providers outside of Manhattan are Iron Mountian, Digital Realty, and QTS.
+Top Wholesale providers outside of Manhattan are Iron Mountain, Digital Realty, and QTS.